abhaysharma06/hungry-vibes/README.md

 # images of product

-(created with help of EJS template engine and CSS framework(Tailwind Css).
+Pages are created with help of EJS template engine and CSS framework(Tailwind Css).

+This website consist of Authentication using encrypted password (bycrpt.js lib), SESSIONS, TOCKENS, SOCKET.IO,

+* This project also have Webpack (larvel.mix) which make this project compatable to the with different browser

+# To use it following steps can be processed

+1 Install all dependancies with yarn as package manager (if you are comfortable to install dependancies it with npm manager then also their is no issue.)
+2 Carefully install Webpack (https://laravel-mix.com/docs/4.0/installation) because sometime due to verions it producing issues.
+3 After installation type (nodemon server.js) in terminal to run the server.
+4 And also run (yarn watch) in new terminal to  run webpack.

 # MENU PAGE IMAGE